KaifHalak/SECP1513-16-TECHNOLOGY-AND-INFORMATION-SYSTEM/(LEADER) MUHAMMAD USMAN A23MJ3008/readme.md

 ### Report (Industrial Talk 1: System Development at Credence)
 The talk offered valuable insights into the tools and techniques used at Credence for system development.
 I was impressed by the detailed process of creating and maintaining systems and how teamwork plays a vital role.
 The emphasis on continually upgrading skills and adapting to new technologies resonated with me.
 This encouraged me to explore programming languages and other tools relevant to system development.

+### Reflection on Design Thinking Project
+The project gave me a practical understanding of the design thinking process, from empathizing with users to testing a prototype.
+It highlighted the importance of creativity and collaboration in solving problems.
+I particularly enjoyed prototyping as it required logical thinking and attention to detail.
+This experience has enhanced my communication and teamwork skills, preparing me to approach IT challenges effectively.